wyxyx/Twitter-Clone-Implementation-and-Simulation-using-Fsharp/README.md

   o	Simulate periods of live connection and disconnection for users
   o	Simulate a Zipf distribution on the number of subscribers.
 For accounts with a lot of subscribers, increase the number of tweets.
 Make some of these messages re-tweets
 #### •	Other considerations:
   o	The client part (send/receive tweets) and the engine (distribute tweets) have to be in separate processes.
-Preferably, you use multiple independent client processes that     simulate thousands of clients and a single engine process
-  o	You need to measure various aspects of your simulator and report performance
-  o	More detail in lecture as the project progresses.
 ### •	 Part 2 (Project 4-2)
 Use WebSharper web framework to implement a WebSocket interface to your part I implementation.
 That means that, even though the F#  implementation (Part I) you could use AKKA messaging to allow client-server implementation, you now need to design and use a proper WebSocket interface.
 Specifically:
 1. You need to design a JSON based API that  represents all messages and their replies (including errors).